Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

 \end{definition}

 Univariate multiplicity codes are yet another variant of Reed-Solomon codes and were defined by Rosenbloom \& Tsfasman \cite{RosenbloomT1997} and Nielson \cite{Nielsen2001} and were later generalized to the multivariate setting by Kopparty, Saraf and Yekhanin \cite{KoppartySY2014} who studied them from the perspective of local decoding.
-In this paper, we only work with univariate multiplicity codes that we now formally define. \begin{definition}[Multiplicity codes \cite{RosenbloomT1997,Nielsen2001,KoppartySY2014}] \footnote{We note that multiplicity codes are generally defined with respect to Hasse Derivatives.
-However, as the capacity-achieving list-decoding results for univariate multiplicity codes require large characteristic (both in all known previous works \cite{Kopparty2015,GuruswamiW2013,KoppartyRSW2023} and our work), we work with standard derivatives for simplicity and ease of presentation. } Let $n, d, s$ be positive integers satisfying $ds < n$, $\F$ be a field of characteristic zero or at least $d$ and size at least $n$, and let $\alpha_1, \alpha_2, \ldots, \alpha_n$ be distinct elements of $\F$.
+In this paper, we only work with univariate multiplicity codes that we now formally define. \begin{definition}[Multiplicity codes \cite{RosenbloomT1997,Nielsen2001,KoppartySY2014}] Let $n, d, s$ be positive integers satisfying $ds < n$, $\F$ be a field of characteristic zero or at least $d$ and size at least $n$, and let $\alpha_1, \alpha_2, \ldots, \alpha_n$ be distinct elements of $\F$.
 Then, univariate multiplicity codes with multiplicity parameter $s$ for degree $d$ polynomials is defined as follows.

 The alphabet of the code is $E = \F^{s}$ and the block length is $n$, where the coordinates of a codeword are indexed by $1, 2, \ldots, n$.
 The message space is the set of all univariate polynomials of degree at most $d$ in $\F[x]$.
-And, the encoding of such a message $f \in \F[x]$, denoted by $\enc_{s}(f) \in (\F^{E})^n$ is defined as
+And, the encoding of such a message $f \in \F[x]$, denoted by $\enc_{s}(f) \in E^n$ is defined as